theochem/horton/doc/dev_git.rst

     The last commit in a branch.

-Cloning the Horton git repository
+Cloning the HORTON git repository
 =================================

-In order to `clone` the public Horton repository, run these commands:
+In order to `clone` the public HORTON repository, run these commands:

 .. code-block:: bash